scds/ola2012/slides/scds/one/02_john.md

 !SLIDE bullets incremental
 # project management #
 * Sort of like a reference interview
+* Redmine as project management software

+.notes A lot of times clients think they know what they need but maybe they're not 100%.
+That's part of what PM is, working out specs.
+Mention tribulations with Ali/Sevigny project.
+Most/(All?) of our projects also live on an internal bug tracker (Redmine) that also functions as project management software and might/will/possibly function also as CRM system too.

 !SLIDE center
 # Contact info #